areynaldo/sdr/README.md

 This is meant as a hands-on learning project for:
 - working with RTL-SDR devices from C
 - reading and interpreting I/Q samples
-- tuning frequency and sample rate settings
-- building simple FM demodulation
+- building simple demodulation, audio, analysis pipelines
-- visualizing signal data and audio output in a window
+- visualizing signal data

 ## Current feature list